briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-        charitable organization for a period of no less than one year immediately preceding the conducting of the games of chance, on premises leased from a governmental unit, or on premises that are leased from a veteran’s or fraternal organization and that have been owned by the lessor veteran’s or fraternal organization for a period of no less than one year immediately preceding the conducting of the games of chance.
-A charitable organization shall not lease premises from a veteran’s or fraternal organization to conduct a festival described in subsection (d) (1)C. hereof if the veteran’s or fraternal organization has already leased the premises twelve times during the preceding year to charitable organizations for that purpose.
-If a charitable organization leases premises from a veteran’s or fraternal organization to conduct a festival described in subsection (d)(1)C. hereof, the charitable organization shall not pay a rental rate for the premises per day of the festival that exceeds the rental rate per bingo session that a
+        charitable organization for a period of no less than one year immediately preceding the conducting of the games of chance, on premises leased from a governmental unit, or on premises that are leased from a veteran's or fraternal organization and that have been owned by the lessor veteran's or fraternal organization for a period of no less than one year immediately preceding the conducting of the games of chance.
+A charitable organization shall not lease premises from a veteran's or fraternal organization to conduct a festival described in subsection (d) (1)C. hereof if the veteran's or fraternal organization has already leased the premises twelve times during the preceding year to charitable organizations for that purpose.
+If a charitable organization leases premises from a veteran's or fraternal organization to conduct a festival described in subsection (d)(1)C. hereof, the charitable organization shall not pay a rental rate for the premises per day of the festival that exceeds the rental rate per bingo session that a